hpl002/Masters_Public/readme.md

 > Provided that the process has been given a new a path we can expect improvements in the time spent in place P3 and P4.
 However, we now have to also consider the time spent to diagnose the patient in P2.

-TODO: reference process mining and simulation paper, a match made in heaven for the usefullness and promise of combining these two techniques.
+TODO: reference process mining and simulation paper, a match made in heaven for the usefullness and ProMise of combining these two techniques.

 #### Yet another tool? <!-- omit in toc -->
 1. Why do we need another tool?